MIMBCD-UI/meta/README.md

 **(i)** - Build a database with annotations in multi-modality mammography image.

-Provide the user (doctor) facility to draw / write down masses and calcifications, as well as the corresponding BIRAD for each imaging modality.
+Provide the user (doctor) facility to draw / write down masses and calcifications, as well as the corresponding [BI-RADS](https://en.wikipedia.org/wiki/BI-RADS) for each imaging modality.
 This annotation process can be built during the examination, and thus it is possible to build a database of medical notes.

 **(ii)** - Follow-up of the patient.
 With this feature is to allow the doctor automate a multimodality inspection for the patient.